rust-lang/rust/src/doc/rustc/src/target-tier-policy.md

 repository or otherwise) to track requirements that have not yet been met, as appropriate; however, before officially proposing the introduction or promotion of a target, it should meet all of the necessary requirements.
-A target proposal is encouraged to quote the corresponding requirements verbatim as part of explaining how the target meets those requirements.
+A target proposal must quote the corresponding requirements verbatim and respond to them as part of explaining how the target meets those requirements.
+(For the requirements that simply state that the target or the target developers must not do something, it suffices to acknowledge the requirement.)

 For a list of all supported targets and their corresponding tiers ("tier 3", "tier 2", "tier 2 with host tools", "tier 1", or "tier 1 with host tools"), see